lucasvaltl/RobotIsland/README.md

 	robotType = “slow”;

-#Copyright
+##Copyright
 ###########################

 All of material below was used as is, no changes were made.

-Soundtrack: Chibi ninja by Eric Skiff (http://ericskiff.com/music/) is licensed under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/).
+Soundtrack: Chibi ninja by [Eric Skiff](http://ericskiff.com/music/) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

-Other sound effects:  Shut_Down1, Space_Alert3, Emerge4, Emerge9, Sweep1, Power_Up3  by Morten (http://www.downloadfreesound.com/author/morten/) are licensed under CC BY 1.0 (https://creativecommons.org/licenses/by/1.0/).
+Other sound effects:  Shut_Down1, Space_Alert3, Emerge4, Emerge9, Sweep1, Power_Up3  by [Morten](http://www.downloadfreesound.com/author/morten/) are licensed under [CC BY 1.0](https://creativecommons.org/licenses/by/1.0/).

-Font used in Game Logo: “pixelated” (http://fontstruct.com/fontstructions/show/426637) by “Greenma201” is licensed under CC BY SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/).
+Font used in Game Logo: [“pixelated”](http://fontstruct.com/fontstructions/show/426637) by “Greenma201” is licensed under [CC BY SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/).